ceejbot/soulsy/README.md

 - [x] Get all layout info into one file; load it into the shared struct.
 (Is shared the right choice? who knows.)
 - [x] Come up with an adequate default layout for the HUD.
 - [ ] Make a *good-looking* layout.
 Find a designer if necessary.
+- [ ] Decide what to do about highlight animations.
 - [ ] I18n: fonts.
 - [x] I18n: translation files.
 - [x] Code cleanup.
 DRY up the C++.
 Reorganize the Rust.
 Tighten up names.